From JDT glory to English non-league anonymity - The remarkable story of Swedish-Malaysian Junior Eldstal | Goal.com

 "A lot of people may not know this but I speak better Malay than Ganny (Brendan Gan), Matty (Matthew Davies), Lockie (Darren Lok)!"

-Junior joined the JDT-revolution in 2015 proceeded to pick up three Super League titles (2015, 2016, 2017), a FA Cup trophy (2016), a Malaysia Cup trophy (2017) and an AFC Cup triumph in his first season with the Southern Tigers, enjoying a period of dominance by the club in domestic and continental affairs.
+Junior joined the JDT revolution in 2015 and proceeded to pick up three Super League titles (2015, 2016, 2017), an FA Cup trophy (2016), a Malaysia Cup trophy (2017) and an AFC Cup triumph in his first season with the Southern Tigers, enjoying a period of dominance by the club in domestic and continental affairs.

 Junior saw the importance of diversifying his portfolio and he started his own clothing line business.
 While this new commitment took Junior to new grounds and opened many other doors, it also saw him slowly but surely no longer putting his full focus into football.